 (d) Fair & Inclusive Policy – Advance policies rooted in fairness, inclusion and transparency.

-Article III – Core Values
+Article III – Core Principles

 Section 1 – Values